QED-92/cyber-security/modules/AttackingApplicationsWithFfuf/notes.md

 Be aware that when vhost fuzzing we are simply changing the **Host header** while visiting the same page, thus, every response will return a **200 OK** whether the vhost exists or not.
 However, an existing vhost will return a different response size.

-The following flags are used to filter based on size:
+The following flags are used to filter based on response size:

 - -ms (match size)
 - -fs (filter size)